arvinddoraiswamy/slid/README.md

 * Get a list of all the functions and their instructions for the binary you want to reverse as well as all the libraries that you think may be part of it.

   FOR %x IN ("C:\data\IDBstore\*.i64") do idaw64 -A -L"C:\data\log.txt" -S"C:\data\save_disasm.py" "%x"

+  The result of running this script will store the disassembly of the binary to be reversed and a lot of the associated libraries in a folder called input.

 * Compare functions of the binary with the functions of all the libraries.
 The aim  here is to identify a match.
 Save the output of this comparison.
-In the example below, the output of the statically linked binary is driver.txt.
+In the example below, the output of the statically linked binary is test_mnem.txt.
 The -m option compares only the mnemonics and will have better accuracy.

   python function_compare.py test_mnem.txt -m

-  It's also possible to run it *without* the -m option.
-That isn't as accurate as I'd like it to be, because of the way IDA disassembles files and names its variables.
-I'm still searching for a fix here. :)
+  The result of running this script will be stored in a new file called input_to_rename_function.txt

 * Use the output obtained from the previous script to accordingly rename functions inside IDA.
 All complete matches will be renamed directly.

   idaw64 -A -L""C:\data\log.txt" -S"C:\data\rename.py" test

+  The result of running this script is that all the functions that started with sub_ inside the binary to be reversed AND found a match with some library somewhere will be renamed.
+Open up the saved IDB as usual - you will see that a number of functions have been renamed.